dotnet/docs/docs/core/diagnostics/metrics-instrumentation.md

   a `Counter<short>` only occupies 2 bytes per tag combination, whereas a `double` for `Counter<double>` occupies 8 bytes per tag combination.

 - Collection tools are encouraged to optimize for code that specifies the same set of tag names in the same order for each call to record measurements on the same instrument.
-For high performance code that needs to call <xref:System.Diagnostics.Metrics.Counter%601.Add%2A> and <xref:System.Diagnostics.Metrics.Histogram%601.Record%2A>
+For high-performance code that needs to call <xref:System.Diagnostics.Metrics.Counter%601.Add%2A> and <xref:System.Diagnostics.Metrics.Histogram%601.Record%2A>
   frequently, prefer using the same sequence of tag names for each call.

 - The .NET API is optimized to be allocation-free for <xref:System.Diagnostics.Metrics.Counter%601.Add%2A> and <xref:System.Diagnostics.Metrics.Histogram%601.Record%2A> calls